 Starting an eCommerce business is always an exciting endeavor.
-Whether it your first or tenth attempt, there’s always something thrilling about getting your Shopify store out there.
+Whether it's your first or tenth attempt, there’s always something thrilling about getting your Shopify store out there.

 However, to succeed as a newbie in the eCommerce industry, you need to implement the right eCommerce strategies.
 At the heart of these strategies should be a clear path of making your site easily discoverable to searchers who are looking for your product on the internet.
 To help searchers to find your site easily, your site needs to be optimized through a process called Search Engine Optimization (SEO).

 As a new entrant, you may wonder why SEO for Shopify stores is so important.
 Well, according to a research, nearly 97 per cent of shoppers conduct research about products and services online before making a purchase.
 Therefore, you need to implement a good SEO for your Shopify store to enable your site attract more traffic leading to more sales.
 This beginner’s guide will take you from a newbie and shape you up into an SEO savvy merchant.

 How SEO works